JakeSteam/blog-programming/_drafts/2023-02-01-adding-new-social-media-link-to-minima.md

 ## Adding social link in Minima 2.5.1

 Adding a new social link is pretty straightforward, but there's no official guide!
 You can see an example of this process in a commit from [when I added a Substack link to my site](https://github.com/JakeSteam/blog-programming/commit/14e81949ab5c9cd9ffab9f6e5f3f5fdf64ec9caf#diff-6f8682cd360f5dfab6e928d3ec0bd71221b5f3dbba0d596dad0df2069d6418ad).
-Note that the SVG is minimised (all on one line), but you can still see the `<symbol>`!
+Note that the SVG is minimised (all on one line), but you can still see the `<symbol>`.

 ### Steps